LED Exit Signs FAQs

 Troubleshooting Tips for Exit Signs

-- Problem: The exit sign does not light up and the LED indicator does not come ON.
+Problem: The exit sign does not light up and the LED indicator does not come ON.

-- Suggestion: Check to see if the supply wires inside the exit sign are properly connected.
+Suggestion: Check to see if the supply wires inside the exit sign are properly connected.
 Connecting 277 volts of input power to the 120-volt wire inside the exit sign can cause the unit to burn out.
-Connecting 120 volts of input power to the 277-volt wire inside the exit sign can cause the exit sign not turn ON.
+Connecting 120 volts of input power to the 277-volt wire inside the exit sign can cause the exit sign not to turn on.
 Also, in the case of an EXIT-only sign, make certain that the transformer is connected to the LED circuit board.

-- Problem: The LED indicator comes ON but the exit sign does not light up.
+Problem: The LED indicator comes ON but the exit sign does not light up.

-- Suggestion: In the case of an EXIT-only sign, the LED circuit board could be bad and may need to be replaced.
+Suggestion: In the case of an EXIT-only sign, the LED circuit board could be bad and may need to be replaced.
 (Contact the manufacturer of the unit for further assistance.)
 In the case of a COMBO unit (exit sign + emergency lights) make certain that the LED strips are properly connected to the circuit board.

-- Problem: The exit sign does not light up in the emergency mode.
+Problem: The exit sign does not light up in the emergency mode.

-- Suggestion: The backup battery needs to be connected to the circuit board for the unit to operate in the emergency mode.
+Suggestion: The backup battery needs to be connected to the circuit board for the unit to operate in the emergency mode.
 Also, make certain that the backup battery has been charged for, at least, a couple of hours before doing any initial tests.
 A 24-hour recharge time is required for a full 90-minute emergency operation.

-- Problem: The backup battery is properly connected but the exit sign still does not come ON in the emergency mode.
+Problem: The backup battery is properly connected but the exit sign still does not come ON in the emergency mode.

-- Suggestion: Make certain that the backup battery has been charged for, at least, couple of hours before doing any initial tests.
+Suggestion: Make certain that the backup battery has been charged for, at least, couple of hours before doing any initial tests.
 If the battery has been properly charged and the exit sign still does not light up, then the battery might need to be replaced.